alephgamma/RHCA-study-notes/4_EX380_study_notes.md

 ```
 oc delete project cronjob-project
 ```
-## 7. Run a Kubernetes application on OpenShift
+## 7. Run a Kubernetes Application on OpenShift

 ### Task
 Given an image and Custom Resource Definition files from Kubernetes make the image available on Quay and run the Deployment on OpenShift.